NC3-LU/cases_web/_posts/2019-01-22-PhysicalSecurity.markdown

 > **Example**: a law firm with ongoing court cases practicing in commercial litigation.
 Any leaked information could be used to harm their customers or be used to influence the outcome of cases.
 Strict physical protection measures must therefore be taken to prevent any form of leakage.
 For example, customers or service providers need to be met at reception and then escorted to dedicated meeting rooms to prevent these visitors from discovering confidential information.

 We must also beware of prying eyes on public transportation, in restaurants and lobbies.
 You should also be aware that people can watch you through windows.
-One solution could be to place a privacy screen protector / privacy filter on screens that make reading impossible for anyone who is outside the visual angle of a legitimate user ...
+One solution could be to place a privacy screen protector / privacy filter on screens that make reading impossible for anyone who is outside the visual angle of a legitimate user...
 Good to know!

 Garbage cans are often used by spies who are not afraid of getting their hands dirty to find the information they are looking for.
 To remove this opportunity, just send all documents to the shredder to make them unreadable.
 Beware of digital media that are to be discarded: total destruction is necessary because the simple erasure of data is not always enough to make it disappear completely.